 Background

 Three key areas in Osprey Village have been identified where current designations and zoning hinder suitable development, prompting a recommendation to amend the planning documents.
-Area 1 in Map 1 is a property zoned Light Industrial (LI).
-Despite developer interest in residential use, existing regulations on the lot impose high-density residential standards, which are unsuitable for this unserviced property.
+Area 1 in Map 1 contains 4 properties zoned Light Industrial (LI).
+Despite developer interest in residential use, existing regulations on the lot impose high-density residential standards, which are unsuitable for these unserviced properties.
 Removing these density requirements would enable feasible lower-density housing.
-Area 2 is zoned Institutional (IN), originally intended for a recreation facility that was relocated to another site.
-This restrictive zoning prevents other developments, such as residential or commercial projects, which could be rectified by rezoning.
+Area 2 is a Municipally owned undeveloped property zoned Institutional (IN).
+Originally Area 2 and the surrounding properties were zoned IN for a recreation facility that was relocated to another site.
+This restrictive zoning prevents other developments, such as residential or commercial projects from being permitted on the currently vacant Area 2, which could be rectified by rezoning.
 Area 3 is zoned High-Density Residential (R-3) but several constraints on the lot make high-density residential development difficult.
 As the property has been largely undisturbed and contains natural features, the proposed amendment would be to rezoning the lot to Open Space (OS).

 Map 1: Three areas identified requiring amendments to the Osprey Village Plan